Crawlspace Mold

 Vented air from the dryer is full of moisture since it contains water from the clothing being dried.
 Do not vent it into your crawlspace or you’ll definitely have moisture problems.

 If you find crawl space mold, do yourself a favor and call in Columbia mold removal experts at Kingsley Water Damage Restoration.
 Schedule a crawl space repair inspection and find out whether you have a mold issue or not.
-We’re happy to apply long-lasting repairs to stop mold from invading your crawl space.
+We’re happy to apply long-lasting repairs to remove mold from your Columbia crawl space.